walterthesmart/SmartContract-Auditor-Agent/README.md

-# HederaAuditAI Backend
+# Smart Contract Auditor Agent

 ## Overview

-HederaAuditAI is an AI-powered auditing tool for Hedera smart contracts that provides vulnerability detection, automated suggestions, plain-English reports, and NFT audit certificates.
-It now supports the HCS-10 OpenConvAI standard for decentralized AI agent communication.
+The Smart Contract Auditor Agent is an AI-powered auditing tool for Hedera smart contracts that provides vulnerability detection, automated suggestions, plain-English reports, and NFT audit certificates.
+It supports the HCS-10 OpenConvAI standard for decentralized AI agent communication and integrates with the MoonScape platform.

-This backend system implements:
+This system implements:

 - **Static Analysis Engine**: Integrates Slither with custom Hedera rules
 - **LLM Processing**: Uses LLaMA 3 (via Groq) for vulnerability explanations and fix suggestions